Good Morning and welcome to 2022. Thank goodness 2021 is in the past.

 I love Western New York.
 I was born and raised in the Buffalo area and never moved away.
 While we had second residences in Utah and Florida, they were never primary (Utah was for Hubby since he commuted to Salt Lake City for a number of years and I only went occasionally, Florida was an ocean condo after he ‘retired’), our home for our entire marriage has been in a Buffalo-area suburb.

-Without getting too political, we decided, not lightly as many, many of our friends and family live here, we have had enough.
+Without getting too political, we decided, not lightly as many, many of our friends and family live here, that we have had enough.
 Between the taxes and where we see things headed, we made the decision to leave.

 Once we made that decision it then became a question of what we wanted from the next stage of our lives.
 We made a list of what was important to us.
 We wanted a lower-tax state.
 And, Hubby wanted a view (either water and/or mountains).
 Then we decided to check out the USDA growing zone map overlayed with Google maps to come up with a climate we could comfortably live in and I could still garden.

-We went away on a few trips in late spring and early summer of 2021 to investigate various areas.
-We spent time in the surrounding areas of Columbus, OH, Louisville, KY, Lexington, KY, Murfreesboro, TN, Chattanooga, TN, Knoxville, TN, Pensacola, FL, St Augustine, FL, Greenville/Clemson, and SC, Hilton Head, SC, and Concord, NH.
+We went away on a few trips in the late spring and early summer of 2021 to investigate various areas.
+We spent time in the surrounding areas of Columbus, OH, Louisville, KY, Lexington, KY, Murfreesboro, TN, Chattanooga, TN, Knoxville, TN, Pensacola, FL, St Augustine, FL, Greenville/Clemson, SC, Hilton Head, SC, and Concord, NH.
 I may have forgotten a place or two, but we did cover quite a bit of the area.

 All places had positives and negatives, of course.
 Some places were more difficult to eliminate than others.
 For instance, I have family in Concord, NH and it is very beautiful there.
 However, it is (much) colder than Buffalo and still gets 60 inches of snow per year.
 I desperately wanted Knoxville, Tennessee.
 It is beautiful, there are mountains and lakes for great views and Hubby could still hunt.
 However, guardrails are optional getting to a lot of the mountain and foothill houses we scouted, and I could not see myself driving in the area in five years, never mind 10 years from now.